BoevaLab/CanSig/docs/preprocessing.rst

 .. code-block:: python
     from cansig.tutorial import load_data
-    adatas, gene_order, scoring_list = load_data()
+    adatas, gene_order, scoring_dict = load_data()

-The function load_data loads the following objects: adatas, a list of three AnnData objects; gene_order, a DataFrame that contains the gene position in the chromosome, and scoring_list, a list of dictionaries containing gene lists and names of known signatures.
+The function load_data loads the following objects: adatas, a list of three AnnData objects; gene_order, a DataFrame that contains the gene position in the chromosome, and scoring_dict, a dictionary containing names of known signatures as keys and their associated genes in a list a values.

 .. important:: CanSig always expects raw counts (not log library size normalized) as input.